explicitcontextualunderstanding/kalico/Comprehensive-Configuration-Macro.md

 8. **Flow Calibration**:

    Flow rate calibration (extrusion multiplier) ensures accurate material extrusion.
 Results from flow calibration tests should be applied in both your slicer settings and can be adjusted on-the-fly in Klipper.
+Max Volumetric speed is set to 13mm³/s for PLA, based on a calibration print that showed artifacts at 15.

    ```ini
    [gcode_macro ADJUST_FLOW]
    gcode: